When the sun’s out, it’s time to get high. Head for London’s best rooftop bars, roof terraces, open-air bars and sky-high drinking dens.

 Radio Rooftop Bar, Aldwych

-Set atop the ME London hotel, Radio Bar — so called because it’s on the site of the old Marconi House — is a sleek asymmetric treat for the eyes in itself.
-But naturally it’s the stunning panoramic views across pretty much the whole city that you’ll be looking at.
-Classic cocktails rub shoulders with new creations.
-Reservations are recommended.
+Set atop the ME London hotel, Radio Bar — so called because it's on the site of the old Marconi House — has a striking interior feat. coral reef wallpaper from Adam Ellis Studio, marble surfaces and exotic dried palms.
+All very la-di-da.
+But naturally it's the panoramic views across pretty much the whole city that you'll be ogling, classic cocktail in hand.
+Reservations are recommended, and no sportswear or trainers are permitted.

 Radio Rooftop Bar, 336-337 Strand, WC2R 1HA